Don't Say a Word: Critical response

 Don't Say a Word received negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 38 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, deeming that "the movie as a whole looks and occasionally plays better than it is" and praising Gary Fleder's "poetic visual touch" as well as Brittany Murphy's and Sky McCole Bartusiak's performances.
 Conversely, in his review for Empire, Kim Newman found the film bland and thought it "rarely manages to make you forget its blatant silliness".
 He did however praise the female cast, in particular Famke Janssen.

 Box office

-The film earned over $100 million worldwide against a budget of $50 million.
+The film collected $17 million in its opening weekend, ranking number one ahead of Zoolander and Hearts in Atlantis.
+It earned over $100 million worldwide against a budget of $50 million.